 What Are VP9 and AV1?

-Learn how VP9 and AV1 video codecs compare to H.264 and H.265, where they appear online, and when they matter for your exports.
+Learn how VP9 and AV1 compare to H.264 and H.265, where they appear online, and when they matter for your own exports and uploads.

-Streaming sites buffer less on slow Wi-Fi than they did five years ago.
-Part of that is VP9 and AV1, codecs tuned for internet delivery rather than Blu-ray discs.
+Streaming sites buffer less on slow Wi-Fi than they did years ago.
+Part of that is VP9 and AV1, codecs tuned for internet delivery rather than discs and broadcast chains.

 Why new codecs keep appearing

 Each codec generation tries to pack the same visible quality into fewer bits.
-Fewer bits means lower CDN bills and smoother playback on phones.
+Fewer bits means lower delivery cost and smoother playback on phones.

 H.264 and H.265 come from the ITU/MPEG world.
 VP9 (Google) and AV1 (Alliance for Open Media) aim for open, royalty-free use on the web.
 Patents and licensing shaped which sites adopted which format.

-For your desk, the question is simpler: can you encode fast, play everywhere, and hit the size cap?
+For desk work, the question is simpler: can you encode fast, play everywhere, and hit the size cap?
 Often that means H.264 or HEVC in MP4, not AV1, unless you control the whole pipeline.
-Creator uploads still benefit from optimize video for YouTube on Mac even when the platform transcodes again.

-Royalty-free codecs matter to billion-stream platforms, not to a designer emailing a 20 MB clip.
+Royalty-free codecs matter to platforms that serve billions of streams.
 Your bottleneck is usually compatibility and encode time, not patent pools.

 VP9 basics

 VP9 launched as a successor to VP8.
-YouTube served billions of VP9 streams before AV1 rollout accelerated.
+Major video platforms served large volumes of VP9 streams before AV1 rollout accelerated.

 Traits:

-- Better compression than H.264 at similar bitrates.
+- Better compression than H.264 at similar bitrates on many sources.

 - Common inside WebM containers on the web.

-- Hardware decode on many Android phones and recent desktops, but uneven in older corporate laptops.
+- Hardware decode on many phones and recent desktops, but uneven on older corporate laptops.

 Creators rarely export VP9 from Final Cut or Premiere as a default delivery format.
 You consume VP9 more than you author it.

-Adaptive streaming means the service picks VP9 or AV1 for you on the viewer side.
+Adaptive streaming means the service often picks VP9 or AV1 for viewers after you upload.
 Uploading H.264 does not prevent viewers from receiving a modern codec later.

 AV1 basics

 AV1 is the newer open codec from AOMedia members (browser and chip vendors).
-It targets another 30 percent or more savings over VP9 or HEVC at comparable quality, especially at low bitrates.
+It targets further savings over VP9 or HEVC at comparable quality, especially at low bitrates.
+Exact percentages vary by content and encoder settings, so treat marketing savings figures as directional, not guarantees.

 Traits:

-- Excellent for streaming platforms that transcode once and serve millions.
+- Strong for streaming platforms that transcode once and serve many viewers.

 - Encoding is slow on CPU without dedicated hardware.

-- Decode support grew quickly on TVs, GPUs, and mobile chips from 2020 onward.
+- Decode support grew quickly on TVs, GPUs, and mobile chips from about 2020 onward.

-AV1 inside MP4 and WebM exists, but camera and screen recorder defaults still overwhelmingly ship H.264 or HEVC.
+AV1 can live in MP4 and WebM, but camera and screen recorder defaults still overwhelmingly ship H.264 or HEVC.

 How they compare to H.264 and H.265